Ruijiao-Sun/Mascarene_High_WA/README.md

 - **MH_covariate.xlsx** This Excel file contains the Mascarene High (MH) indices utilized in this study, including the longitude and latitude of its center, as well as its strength.

 ### MH_Adult
+This folder includes the R and JAGS code for estimating the effects of the Mascarene High on adult wandering albatrosses using Bayesian Multi-state-capture-mark-recapture model (MSCMR).
 - **ENV_cov.xlsx** This dataset contains the Mascarene High (MH) covariates used in this study, including: (1) mh_lat: Latitude of the Mascarene High center; (2) mh_lon: Longitude of the Mascarene High center; (3) mh_strength: Strength of the Mascarene High.
 - **202401_WA.RData** This dataset comprises the life-history records of wandering albatrosses used in this study.
   #### Survival